About Us

 To ensure our voices are heard, the Board and Corporation have spoken strongly for our community and PKKP Aboriginal corporation is now seen as a strong and respected voice in the Australian and international community.

 Our recent purchase of Nanutarra Homestead is such an important part of our future.
-Not only does this place mean a lot to many members and their families who have fond memories of the homestead and station, but the Board is looking to the future, where this pace will become a hub for meetings, preservation of culture and the rejuvenation of country.
+Not only does this place mean a lot to many members and their families who have fond memories of the homestead and station, but the Board is looking to the future, where this place will become a hub for meetings, preservation of culture and the rejuvenation of country.
 It is more than just land, it represents a profound cultural and economic legacy for the PKKP community.

 Terry Drage – Chairperson